pattichis/projects/Colab-tutorial-list.md

     :   Give initial learning rate.
 If you adjust it, explain how.

-    Batch size
+    Batch size:

-    :   Give the number of audio, images, or videos that are used in each batch.
+    Give the number of audio, images, or videos that are used in each batch.

     Number of epochs